-In the book, 20 Thai experts write chapters about how sufficiency thinking leads to effective outcomes for individuals, families, communities and enterprises of diverse sizes.
+In this book, 20 Thai experts write chapters about how sufficiency thinking leads to effective outcomes for individuals, families, communities and enterprises of diverse sizes.
 The Thai Sustainable Development, through its Foundation (TSDF), generously supported the project.

 Information from the publisher’s press release: